-Due to the changes in gas flows from the German transmission network to the Czech Republic, the operator of the German GASCADE transmission network is planning to discontinue the commercial operation of the Hora Svaté Kateřiny - Olbernhau II cross-border transfer station in 2024.
+Due to the changes in gas flows from the German transmission network to the Czech Republic, GASCADE is planning to discontinue the commercial operation of the Hora Svaté Kateřiny - Olbernhau II cross-border transfer station in 2024.
 The physical connection between the transmission networks would be preserved for use in case of need.
 The issue is currently being discussed by the two TSOs.